heiner/heiner.github.com/_drafts/hankel-operators.md

 At some point in the _Analysis I_ course they taught us about solving integrals with the usual tricks: Integration by parts, substitution, partial fractions.
-Unlike physics or some engineering undergrads, in math we would only see one or two examples and move on.
+Unlike physics or some engineering undergrads, math students would only see one or two examples and move on.
 I still remember my undergrad instructor Gerd Kayser mentioning how this wasn't proper training and how when he was a student, math undergrads in socialist East Germany had to do a preparatory course where they "had to solve 50 integrals".

-"50 integrals is a lot", he told us, "but when we complained we were told students in the Sovient Union have to do 500.
+"50 integrals is a lot", he said, "but when we complained we were told students in the Sovient Union have to solve 500.
 But afterwards they know how to solve integrals!"

 The grace of my relatively late birth spared me having to do anywhere